piokerich/Netflix-Data-Analysis-Cleaning-Analysis-and-Visualization-Ms-Excel/README.md

 ## Introduction

 Welcome to the Netflix Data Analysis project, a comprehensive exploration of Netflix's content catalog.
-In this project, we meticulously examine Netflix's raw data, employing a rigorous analytical process to ensure accuracy and reliability.
-From data extraction to visualization, every step is performed with precision and attention to detail.
+In this project, i meticulously examined Netflix's raw data, employed rigorous analytical process to ensure accuracy and reliability.
+From data extraction, cleaning to visualization, every step I've performed with precision and attention to detail.

 ## Author